 The current version of the text of the recommendation T.261 [1] only allows authentication of all channel groups of a CWS jointly, which may be undesirable for some applications in which devices only receive a subset of the channel groups from a CWS [2].
 This contribution proposes syntax and semantics that allow for authenticating one or more channel groups of a CWS independently from further channel groups that belong to the same CWS.
 It is also proposed to include text on how the signing is carried out.

+V2 of this contribution corresponds to the harmonization between V1 of this contribution and the aspect in proposed disposition of comments in [4], which adds an indication of the WPS id for each substream that is included for authentication.

 Introduction